rbergm/PostBOUND/docs/source/setup.rst

 parameters).

 One last question is how to connect to the database server from within PostBOUND.
-Internally, PostBOUND uses the `psycopg <https://www.psycopg.org/>`__ library to connect to Postgres.
+Internally, PostBOUND uses the `psycopg <https://www.psycopg.org/>`_ library to connect to Postgres.
 You can use the ``postgres-psycopg-setup.sh`` script to create a connection file with the necessary parameters to connect to the Postgres.
-See the documentation of :func:`postgres.connect() <postbound.db.postgres.connect>` for more details on the config file and alternative ways to establish a connection.
+See the documentation of :func:`postgres.connect() <postbound.postgres.connect>` for more details on the config file and alternative ways to establish a connection.

 Now, you should be able to connect to the Postgres server using the following code: